rasteri/HIDman/README.md

 ## Purchase :

+* I have some for sale on my tindie page - https://www.tindie.com/products/rasteri/hidman/
-* If you're in the US, retro hack shack has stock - https://retrohackshack.com/product/hidman-usb-keyboard-converter/
+* If you're in the US, retro hack shack also has stock - https://retrohackshack.com/product/hidman-usb-keyboard-converter/

 ## DIY :